eddiejibson/limitrr/README.md

         someRandomModule.registerUser().then((result) => {
             //Intensive actions like actually registering a user should have a
             //different limit to normal requests, hence the completedActionsPerExpiry option.
-            //and should only be added to once such task has been completed fully
+            //and should only be added to once this task has been completed fully
             //In this example, we will be limiting the amount of completed actions a certain IP can make.
             //Anything can be passed in here, however.
 For example, a email address or user ID.
-            //req.realIp was determined by calling the middleware earlier - limitrr.getIp() limitrr.complete(req.realIp); //Calling such will complete
+            //req.realIp was determined by calling the middleware earlier - limitrr.getIp() limitrr.complete(req.realIp); //Calling will add to the completed count
-            //Is also a promise.
+            //Bearing in mind this a promise.
             limitrr.complete(req.realIp).then((result) => {
                 //In this example, we will be returning a
                 //success message as the action has been completed.